7 Steps to Start an Online Virtual Assistant Business

 If you don’t wish to do those fixed time frames, there are other clients out there who will need you to get the work done in your own time.

-Cons for starting up your own virtual assistant business
+Cons for being a virtual assistant

 Unless you already have access to someone to a client who is ready to take you on or have access to a network getting your first client will be hard work.